 A licensed dogger will be required in the use of a bridge or gantry crane where the load is outside the clear view of the crane operator OR when applying slinging techniques for the purposes of lifting a load.
 Operators of bridge or gantry cranes cannot dog their own load if the situation requires a licensed dogger.

-For further information on the above please contact a member of the Licensing and Business Service Centre, WorkSafe Division of the Department of Mines, Industry Regulation and Safety on 1300 307 877.
+For further information on the above please contact a member of the Licensing and Business Service Centre, WorkSafe Division of the Department of Energy, Mines, Industry Regulation and Safety on 1300 307 877.

 Share this page: